TinaC/Lit-Share/Readme.md

 # UI Integration Cards

-> A variety of card types can be configured by a simple JSON configuration (schema) without the need to write code for UI rendering.
+> Card is configured by a simple JSON configuration (schema) without the need to write code for UI rendering.
 > But Component Card allows the integration of UI5 Components as content.

 Used in Work Zone / CEP Page Editor